zoltancsaszi/liferay-docs/discover/portal/articles/07-targeting-content-to-your-audience/03-managing-campaigns.markdown

 segments to target, a start date and an end date, and a priority, as well as a name and, optionally, a description.
 You also have to indicate whether or not the campaign you create should be active or inactive.
 When you've entered the required information, click *Save*.

 The user segments you select when creating a campaign represents the portal users targeted by the campaign.
 You can select one or more user segments to focus on for your campaign.
 The start and end dates together specify the duration of the campaign.
+The date parameters are specified to the exact time of day (e.g., 12/22/15 at 05:11), which is evaluated by a user-selected time zone.
 There can be multiple campaigns active at the same time that target the same user segment.
 In these situations, the priority attribute of the campaigns determines which campaign takes precedence.
 Finally, you can activate or deactivate a campaign via the active attribute of a campaign.
 Deactivating a campaign disables the effect of the campaign within the portal.
 Deactivating a campaign is like deleting the campaign except that a deactivated campaign can be reactivated later.
 It can be useful to deactivate a campaign if a problem is found with the way content is being displayed.
 Once the problem has been corrected, the campaign can be reactivated.

 ![Figure 7.5: Click on *Site Administration* &rarr; *Configuration* &rarr; *Audience Targeting* &rarr; *Campaigns* to manage campaigns for a site.](../../images/07-audience-targeting-user-campaigns.png)